BenjaminBrandmeier/angular2-image-gallery/README.md

 ng serve
 ```

-## Built with

-For image prepration node.js and graphicsmagick was used.

-The project is built with [angular/angular-cli](https://github.com/angular/angular-cli).

-In an earlier version I used the [AngularClass/angular2-webpack-starter](https://github.com/AngularClass/angular2-webpack-starter) seed.

 ## Troubleshooting

-If the convert process fails make sure you have some swap space ready.
+If the convert process fails, make sure you have some swap space ready.